© 2020 Baptist Health. All Rights Reserved.

 - People with viral infections, such as the flu.

-- People with chronic diseases, such as congestive heart failure, diabetes and sickle cell anemia.
+- People with chronic diseases, such as congestive heart failure, diabetes or sickle cell anemia.

 - People with weakened immune systems.